hytechclub/web-201/FullCrudApp/CrudAppUpdateGet.md

     ```
 1. Make similar updates for the "Last Name" and "Number" `input` elements
 1. For the "Position" `select`, create a new `option` with the `selected` attribute containing an EJS segment with `player.position`
-1. Wrap the new `option` in an EJS snippet with an `if (!add)` so that it only appears while editing an existing player
+1. Wrap the new `option` in an EJS scriptlet with an `if (!add)` so that it only appears while editing an existing player
 1. In the "Submit" button `input`, replace "Add" with an EJS segment that could be either "Add" or "Update"
     ```html
     <%= add ?
 'Add' : 'Update' %>